 Online software provides easy ways to conduct inexpensive surveys that have powerful reporting features to better analyze responses and take action.
 Companies like Survey Monkey give great advice on types of questions to ask, which responses are the most useful for your industry, and even have a free version to create and administer online surveys.
 Online surveys let you reach multiple tenants at once and are great for annual tenant surveys at multifamily properties.
 Other options include paper surveys that are returned to you via mail in or drop off.

 What To Do With The Information

 Surveys will only be as valuable as how you handle the information you receive.
-Surveys can help you evaluate your performance as a manager, landlord and property in order to stay competitive and keep occupancy high.
+Tenant surveys can help you evaluate your performance as a manager, landlord, and property in order to stay competitive and keep occupancy high.